 - 57. The retention and support of young people are of particular concern for the Church today.
 The breakdown in transmission of faith through generations has resulted in fewer youth attending Mass and participating actively in parishes.
 Some perceive the Church's doctrines as a barrier, and the Church as less than inclusive, and are less likely to want to be part of itthemselves.
 They are more unengaged than opposed.
 Others respond enthusiastically to the 'countercultural' message of the Church, and demonstrate their zeal through participation in charity work, social justice activity, youth groups and festivals, and various formation opportunities. - 58.
-Young Catholics have called for Church leaders and ministers to accompany and assist them to face the challenges of discipleship.
-They not only want to be accompanied by the Church, but also want to accompany the Church on its journey, hoping that their contributions can influence growth and change.
+Young Catholics have called for Church leaders and ministers to accompany and assist them to face to accompany the Church on its journey, hoping that their contributions can influence growth and change.
 There was a strong desire expressed in the submissions to connect with young people, especially through digital and social media, and find ways to invite them into greater participation in the Church.